open-component-model/ocm-website/content/en/docs/guides/input_and_access.md

 #### s3

-Refers to an object in an AWS S3 store
+Refers to an object in an AWS S3 store.

 ```yaml
   resources: